 1 - Run Embird and click "Editor" menu to switch to Editor window.

 4 - A dialog box will appear on the screen allowing you to choose the file containing scanned image of chart.
 Browse to the folder with scanned chart, select it (1 in Picture No. 2) and click "Open" button (2) to open the scanned chart.

-7 - Click "Align Grid" button in the bar at the top of the window.
-Specify the horizontal and vertical mark spacing in the dialog box which appears on the screen (Picture No.5).
-As you can see in Picture No. 4 above, in this example the horizontal mark spacing is 20 squares (1) and vertical mark spacing is 10 squares.
-Hit "OK" button (arrow 2) to continue with grid aligning.
+8 - Click "Align Grid" button in the bar at the top of the window.
+Specify the horizontal and vertical mark spacing in the dialog box which appears on the screen (Picture No. 6).
+As you can see in Picture No. 4 above, in this example the horizontal mark spacing is 20 squares (1) and vertical mark spacing is also 20 squares (2).
+Hit "OK" button (3) to continue with grid aligning.

 9 - Check the results of alignment (Picture No. 7).
 In case the red grid follows the scanned chart grid, click "OK" button to insert the aligned chart into the Cross Stitch work area.
 Otherwise click "Undo Alignment" button to revise the position of red marks.

 10 - The aligned chart is now displayed as the background of work area (Picture No. 8).
 Now you can manually put crosses on their position.
 Before you start, it is a good idea to set the "View > Crosses As Squares" option to ON to make the crosses you draw more visible on the blurred background.

 8. Aligned chart on Work Area